aponcedeleonch/Aalto-AMDM-Graph-Partioning/README.md

 * [Graph](https://networkx.github.io/documentation/networkx-1.10/reference/classes.graph.html) - For constructring graphs using NetworkX package in python
 * [Laplacian Matrix](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.linalg.laplacianmatrix.laplacian_matrix.html) - For getting the Laplacian matrix of the graph
 * [Eigenvalues and Eigenvectors](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.eig.html) - For getting the Eigenvalues and Eigenvectors of the Laplacian Matrix.
 Numpy function.
+* [Eigenvalues and Eigenvectors of Real symmetric matrix](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.eigh.html#numpy.linalg.eigh) - For getting the Eigenvalues and Eigenvectors of the Laplacian Matrix.
+Numpy function.
 * [Logger](https://docs.python.org/3/library/logging.html) - For logging into console and to a file.
 * [Argparse](https://docs.python.org/3/howto/argparse.html) - For parsing arguments from the command line.